 Criteria Elements General Quality Fully addresses the questions and stimulates substantial follow-up postings.
-Critical Thinking Rich in content, full of thought, insight
+Critical Thinking Rich in content, full of thought, insight and analysis; submission, extends beyond summation of assigned material.
+Timeliness Post in time for other students to read and respond Stylistics Few grammatical or stylistic errors Peer/secondary response(s) Respectful, thoughtful and encourages further engagement among classmates

-Stylistics Few grammatical or stylistic errors Peer/secondary response(s) Respectful, thoughtful and encourages further engagement among classmates
+Breakdown for specifics grades:

-Breakdown for specifics grades: Weekly assignments will consist of a combination of quizzes, class discussions and written assignments; these will vary weekly.
-Students will also complete various projects throughout the semester.
-All points are equal and assignments worth more will be allocated with more points to reflect such.
-There will be no extra credit projects.
+Weekly Assignments - combination of quizzes, class discussions, and written assignments; these will vary weekly, and there will be no extra credit projects.

-Grading Scale:
+Grading scale:

-A - 90%-100%
+- A - 90%-100%

-B - 80%-89%
+- B - 80%-89%

-C - 70%-79%
+- C - 70%-79%

-D - 60%-69%
+- D - 60%-69%

-F - Below 60%
+- F - Below 60%